-As of December 31, 2022, the Town had the following internal balances:
+As of December 31, 2023, the Town didn't have any interfund balance.

 Interfund balances result from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.
 All interfund balances are expected to be repaid within one year.